-We probably don't need to mention that eggs are an amazing source of protein, but even if you're a vegetarian who doesn't consume them, this yogurt bowl is still good for you.
-Greek yogurt packs much more of a protein punch than the regular variety while avocados yield a ton of protein and healthy fat, and the grain base also contains protein (choose quinoa for about nine grams per serving).
+We probably don't need to mention that eggs are an amazing source of protein, and this yogurt bowl by Half Baked Harvest combines them with yogurt for an extra-high protein boost.
+Greek yogurt packs much more of a protein punch than the regular variety, while avocados yield healthy fat.
+The grain base even contains protein (choose quinoa for about 7-9 grams per serving).

 Cauliflower Walnut Taco Meat

-Tacos are just about the best, and why should you have to deprive yourself just because you're on a plant-based diet?
-That's where this spiced cauliflower walnut taco meat comes in.
-A medium head of the veggie yields you about 11 grams of protein and walnuts are one of the best nuts when it comes to protein—with about 12 grams in just one ground cup.
+Tacos are the best, so why should you have to deprive yourself just because you're on a plant-based diet?
+That's where this spiced cauliflower walnut taco meat from Pinch of Yum comes in.
+A medium head of the veggie yields you about 11 grams of protein and walnuts are one of the best nuts when it comes to protein, with about 12 grams in just one ground cup.

 Crunchy Roasted Chickpea Pitas

 Who doesn't love a grain bowl, like this one from How Sweet Eats, that's packed to the brim with everything good like maple-flavored brussels sprouts, roasted sweet potatoes, chickpeas, three types of grains, and kale?
 Brussels sprouts are one of the veggies with the most protein, and chickpeas help up your intake even more.
 When you add in the grains, you're on protein overload (in a totally good way).

 Lentil Mushroom Stew

 Sometimes comfort food is a must, and that’s where this mushroom lentil gravy over mashed potatoes from Minimalist Baker comes in.
 While lentils are a decent source of protein in and of themselves, when they are paired with potatoes it’s a home run (one large spud gives you a whopping eight grams of protein).